Azure/terraform-azurerm-avm-res-authorization-roleassignment/README.md

 <!-- BEGIN_TF_DOCS -->
 # Azure Authorization Role Assignment Module
+# Testing vars

 This module is a convenience wrapper around the `azurerm_role_assignment` resource to make it easier to create role assignments at different scopes for different types of principals.